Hostile Terrain '94 Exhibit and Dr. Jason De León Talk at Cabrillo College

 La comunidad

-The process to bring Hostile Terrain '94 to Cabrillo College began in 2019.
+The process to bring Hostile Terrain 94 to Cabrillo College began in 2019.
 Cabrillo College's Library and Watsonville Center were key early partners.
-We are grateful to Cabrillo's Dream Resource Center, Watsonville Center, Library, and Hispanic Serving Institution Leadership Team for funding and support to ensure this project overcame pandemic and resource challenges.
+Initial funding was provided by a Cabrillo College's Foundation Crocker Endowment Grant as well as from the 2019-2020 Cabrillo College Student Senate.
+We are grateful to Cabrillo's Dream Resource Program, Watsonville Center, Library, ESL, Integrated Learning Center, and Hispanic Serving Institution Leadership Team for funding and important logistical support to ensure this project overcame pandemic and resource challenges.

-Please contact Adela Naranjo-Bernabe (Dream Resource Center Coordinator), Tera Martin (Integrated Learning Center Coordinator/English Faculty), and Inga Moses (ESL Faculty / HUB Coordinator) with any questions.
+Please contact Adela Naranjo-Bernabe (Dream Resource Program Coordinator), Tera Martin (Integrated Learning Center Coordinator/English Faculty), and Inga Moses (ESL Faculty / HUB Coordinator) with any questions.